-On May 2, 2012, Entrée entered into an agreement (the "Purchase Agreement") with Empirical to purchase a 100% interest in two targets - the Lordsburg property in New Mexico, and the Oak Grove property.
+On May 2, 2012, Entrée entered into an agreement (the "Purchase Agreement") to purchase a 100% interest in two porphyry copper targets in southeastern Arizona and southwestern New Mexico - the Lordsburg property in New Mexico, and the Oak Grove property.
 In September 2013 Entrée abandoned the Oak Grove property and recorded an impairment of mineral property interests of \$437,732.

 Pursuant to the Purchase Agreement, Entrée paid \$100,000 and issued 500,000 common shares of the Company.
-The Lordsburg property is subject to a 2% NSR royalty granted to Empirical, which may be bought down to 1% for \$1 million if the buydown option is exercised on or before January 1, 2015.
+The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% for \$1 million if the buydown option is exercised on or before January 1, 2015.
 The buydown option may be extended to January 1, 2016 or January 1, 2017, in which case the buydown price will be \$2 million and \$200,000 will be payable for each 12 month extension.
 The buydown price and extension payments are payable in cash or a combination of cash and common shares at Entrée's election.